If you are interested in energy storages, smart device or medicine, Chemistry offers you a strong scientific basis to take part in their development.

 Depending on your own interests, you may enhance your future knowledge by combining your studies with chemical engineering, materials science or polymer technology, just as an example.
 Our graduates are employed as specialists in various branches of chemical and related industry or governmental offices.

-Chemistry major also offers an excellent starting point for doctoral studies, if you pursue for deeper learning.
+Chemistry major also offers an excellent starting point for doctoral studies, if you pursue deeper learning.
 Our professors are internationally acknowledged and have an extensive network that benefits your education.
 We also have excellent links to industry.

 Welcome to the exciting world of chemistry!

 Graduates of the Chemistry major have a strong knowledge of fundamental chemistry optionally enhanced with chemical engineering, materials science and polymer science expertise to enable them to work as experts and scientists in various branches of chemical and related industry.
 Education in the Chemistry major offers a strong scientific basis in fundamental chemistry, both in theory and practical skills.
 Molecular and quantum mechanical level description of matter and chemical reactions gives the foundation for further studies in different study paths.
-The organic and inorganic study paths provide good knowledge on synthesizing and analyzing organic or inorganic materials.
+The organic and inorganic study paths provide good knowledge of synthesizing and analyzing organic or inorganic materials.
 The physical chemistry study path focuses on electrochemistry, transport phenomena and computational chemistry.

 Our inorganic chemistry group is one of the leading laboratories in layered materials synthesis in Europe.
 The organic chemistry group is internationally established in the field of asymmetric synthesis of natural products.
 The physical chemistry group exhibits a unique combination of electrochemistry and molecular modelling with applications to next-generation batteries and hydrogen fuel economy; also thermodynamics and transport phenomena belong to its expertise.
-The analytical chemistry group is developing methods for chemical microdiagnosis.
+The analytical chemistry group is developing methods for chemical micro diagnosis.

 Graduates of the programme will have achieved the key scientific and professional working methods of their area of specialisation and will be able to continuously deepen their knowledge by acquiring, evaluating and processing scientific, technical and professional information.
 They will gain the knowledge and skills to understand the challenges of the field from the point of view of users and technical and social systems, as well as from that of the environment and be able to use this knowledge in developing new solutions, also as members of multidisciplinary teams.

-As a graduate of the programme, you will have the skills and knowledge to work as pacesetter of your field in various managerial, planning and research duties serving industry or related stakeholders, the scientific community or public sector.
+As a graduate of the programme, you will have the skills and knowledge to work as a pacesetter of your field in various managerial, planning and research duties serving the industry or related stakeholders, the scientific community or public sector.